navidre91/WhisperApp/README.md

 - Lists all available microphone inputs and preselects AirPods when present.
 - Simple record/stop toggle that writes 16-bit WAV files.
 - Non-blocking recording using a worker thread so the UI stays responsive.
-- Optional RNNoise-based voice isolation (48 kHz input recommended).
+- Optional voice isolation: RNNoise real-time (48 kHz recommended) or built-in spectral gating fallback.

 ## Getting Started